sbhowan/conyce-data/README.md

 # Variable agreement with existential 'there' in CoNYCE

-Three command-line tools for corpus linguists to extract existential constructions from the CUNY Corpus of NYC English (CoNYCE), join the output with a speaker demographics CSV, and reshape the data from one-row-per-speaker to one-row-per-token for statistical analysis using R, respectively.
+Command-line tools for corpus linguists to extract existential constructions from the CUNY Corpus of NYC English (CUNY-CoNYCE), join the output with a speaker demographics CSV, and reshape the data from one-row-per-speaker to one-row-per-token for statistical analysis using R, respectively.

 Both the corpus TextGrids and demographics file are saved locally for privacy reasons, but can be requested [here](https://conyce.commons.gc.cuny.edu).